Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 -------------------------------
 SPECIAL THANKS
 -------------------------------
 I'm so glad this project become so much smoothier because of your tools.
 Thank you Jordan Russell, Martijn Laan, ToastyX, Nenad and Robert D. Riemersma Jr and Helge Klein!
-Without your help my VBS script never had a chance to be executed as standalone EXE and without: annoying reboots, pitiful icon rearrangements and regretting in using microsofts version vbs scripting host as like as unnecessary denied registry entries.
+Without your helpful tools my VBS script never had a chance to be executed as standalone EXE and without: annoying reboots, pitiful icon rearrangements and regretting in using microsofts version vbs scripting host as like as unnecessary denied registry entries.

 -------------------------------
 SUPPORTED GPUs